-A/B testing—for all the content out there about testing, huge amounts of people still mess it up.
-From testing the wrong things to running the tests incorrectly, there are lots of ways to get it wrong.
+A/B testing—for all the content out there about it, people still mess it up.
+From testing the wrong things to running A/B tests incorrectly, there are lots of ways to get it wrong.

 - A/B Testing Tools and Resources